nooku/www.nooku.org/_posts/2014-09-07-announcing-nooku-jam-14.md

 description: An unconference event focusing on developing with Nooku and Joomla.
 ---

-We are happy to announce [Nooku Jam 14](http://www.nooku.org/nj14/) which is taking place on **Thursday 29 & Friday 30 October 2014** at the [FlandersDC](http://www.flandersdc.be/en) Creativity Lab in **Leuven, Belgium**.
+We are happy to announce [Nooku Jam 14](http://www.nooku.org/nj14/) which is taking place on **Wednesday 29 & Thursday 30 October 2014** at the [FlandersDC](http://www.flandersdc.be/en) Creativity Lab in **Leuven, Belgium**.
 Come and celebrate the Nooku Framework 2.0 release with us!

 <!--more-->